mikebedar/ShadyGround/README.md

 # ShadyGround

-A Swift Package for Beautiful Metal Shader Effects in SwiftUI
+A Swift Package for Beautiful Metal Shader patterns in SwiftUI

-ShadyGround provides a collection of high-performance Metal shader effects for SwiftUI, with a consistent API and built-in preview capabilities.
-Perfect for creating stunning backgrounds, patterns, and visual effects in your iOS and macOS apps.
+ShadyGround provides a collection of high-performance Metal patterns for SwiftUI, with a consistent API and built-in preview capabilities.
+Perfect for creating stunning backgrounds and visual effects in your iOS and macOS apps.

-## Features

-- 🎨 **Beautiful Effects**: Pre-built shader effects for common patterns and backgrounds
-- ⚡ **High Performance**: Metal shaders optimized for 60fps rendering
-- 🔧 **Consistent API**: Unified interface for all effects with parameter controls
-- 👀 **Live Previews**: Built-in SwiftUI previews with interactive parameter controls
-- 📱 **Cross Platform**: Works on iOS 17+ and macOS 14+
-- 🛠 **Extensible**: Easy to add custom shader effects

 ## Installation